-Professor Reeves O'Connor teaches Human Communication, Public Speaking, and Advanced Public Speaking.
-Elizabeth organizes the bi-annual School of Communication public speaking competitions and manages tutor training and scheduling for the Expressive Communication Center (ECC).
+Professor Reeves O'Connor teaches Human Communication, Small Group Communication, Public Speaking, and Advanced Public Speaking.
+Elizabeth organizes the bi-annual School of Communication public speaking competitions and supports student and faculty presentation needs through the Expressive Communication Center.

 Professor Pugliese received a Ph.D. in mass communications from Temple University, an M.A. from the College at Brockport, and a B.A. from SUNY Oneonta.
 His dissertation, an investigation of retention factors in distance education, was funded by a grant from the Corporation for Public Broadcasting.
 His research interests include digital media as they relate to politics and pedagogy.
 He currently advises the Reporter magazine at RIT.

 Professor Scanlon has been with the School of Communication since 1988.
 He has published on English Renaissance literature, fiction, literacy, technical writing, technical communication education, technical graphics, plagiarism, and the teaching of writing in distance learning programs.
 The focus of his research and publications over the past decade or so has been on plagiarism and self-plagiarism.
 He recently completed a book manuscript: Casting and Mending: How therapetuic fly fishing heals shattered minds and bodies.

 Dr. Scanlon is the 2012 recipient of the Provost's Excellence in Faculty Mentoring Award.

 Chairman of Humanities, 1997-2000

 Department of Communication Coordinator of Undergraduate Degree Programs, 2006-2011